microsoft/cloud-advocate-workshops/IaaS-VM-Administration/Lab-Instructions-Section-0.md

 8. Next to Key Vault under Cloud Workload Protection (CWP) set the slider to On.
 9. Next to Resource Manager under Cloud Workload Protection (CWP) set the slider to On.
 10. Select Save at the top under Defender Plans.
+11. Keep this tab open until the plan settings save and then close it.
+You can proceed with the next steps.

 ===
 Choose Next to go to Section 1